The safety catcher is used for clamping round rods in vertical axles.

 It ensures maximum safety and reliability – whether for stepless securing of loads at a standstill, as a safety component for gravity-loaded axles in case of emergency, or for effective fall protection in mechanical engineering.

-The safety catcher locks mechanically according to a self-reinforcing principle and can be loaded either by compression or by tension.
+The safety catcher locks mechanically according a self-energizing principle and is available as compression or tension type.
 Releasing is achieved via hydraulic or pneumatic pressure.

 The safety catcher is based on our experience with clamping units of the Ratio Clamp® design, which has grown since 1965.
 We have specifically developed this proven technology to ensure maximum safety in applications on vertical, gravity-loaded axles.
 This allows us to provide a higher clamping force in an emergency.